Please see below for a list of (mostly) disability-related financial opportunities:

-NBCUniversal Tony Coelho Media Scholarship: The American Association of People with Disabilities (AAPD) is pleased to offer eight (8) scholarships to students with disabilities pursuing interests in the entertainment, media, or communications industries.
-Applications are due July 1, 2016.
-Reopens April 10, 2017.
+NBC Universal Tony Coelho Media Scholarship: The American Association of People with Disabilities (AAPD) is pleased to offer eight (8) scholarships to students with disabilities pursuing interests in the entertainment, media, or communications industries.
+Application will open in April 2019.

 Additional Scholarship Resources

 Financial Aid and Scholarship Guide for Disabled Students - Multiple resources for students and parents from the AHEAD website.
 AHEAD is the premiere professional association committed to full participation of persons with disabilities in postsecondary education!

 Financial Aid for Students with Disabilities - From OnlineSchools.org; a financial aid and scholarship guide for students with disabilities, one of the few comprehensive and simple-to-use directories of its kind.